WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Query Definitions

-The following sections describe the query types in detail.
+The following sections describe the query types supported in detail.

 ### TaskDetails Query